-East Troy is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, East Troy isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in East Troy are a mix of both white- and blue-collar jobs.
 Overall, East Troy is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in East Troy who work in sales jobs (13.63%), office and administrative support (13.30%), and management occupations (8.64%).
+There are especially a lot of people living in East Troy who work in management occupations (11.92%), office and administrative support (11.19%), and sales jobs (10.21%).

 East Troy is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in East Troy in 2010 was $23,507, which is middle income relative to Wisconsin and the nation.
-This equates to an annual income of $94,028 for a family of four.
+The per capita income in East Troy in 2010 was $22,935, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
+This equates to an annual income of $91,740 for a family of four.
 However, East Troy contains both very wealthy and poor people as well.

 The people who call East Troy home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of East Troy residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in East Troy include Polish, Irish, English, and Norwegian.
+The greatest number of East Troy residents report their race to be White, followed by Asian.
+Important ancestries of people in East Troy include Irish, Polish, Norwegian, and English.

 The most common language spoken in East Troy is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.